samn33/qlazy/c/README.md

 ### MX - MX gate

     [description]
-      MX gate is to measure the current quantum state from x-direction in bloch shere.
+      MX gate is to measure the current quantum state from x-direction in bloch sphere.
       You can set number of mesurements (=shots) and set qubit id you want to measure.
-      Default shots is %d, and default qubit id's are all (all of the qubit id's are measured).
+      Default shots is 100, and default qubit id's are all (all of the qubit id's are measured).
     [note]
       Measured state is u/d instead of 0/1.